rifandani/ai-monorepo/apps/hono/README.md

 - Testing the `Streamable HTTP` example.
 Start the hono dev server first.
 Then, in "Transport Type" choose `Streamable HTTP`, in "URL" enter `http://localhost:3333/mcp`.

 - Testing the `Streamable HTTP` example from the `@modelcontextprotocol/sdk` node_modules.
 In "Transport Type" choose `Streamable HTTP`, in "URL" enter `http://localhost:3000/mcp` (it's using express).

+## How to Observability and Evals with `langfuse`

+We use `langfuse` to observe and evaluate our LLM usage.